JeePEG-57/DINA-IMAS/README.md

 ## Setup the environment variables
 Preferably, the IMAS environment setup is to be done by running a specially prepared script in imas/ci_scripts folder:
 $ source imas/ci_scripts/ci_header.sh
+By default FOSS toolchain is used and target build is set to Debug.
+Debug target switches off compiler optimizations and includes debug symbols.
+To choose INTEL toolchain or build target Release, before run the ci_header.sh, set corresponding environment variable.
+To use INTEL toolchain:
+$ export TOOLCHAIN=INTEL
+To set build target Release:
+$ export TARGET=RELEASE

 ## Build libraries actors and executables
 In the root of the repository execute